LINBIT/virter/README.md

 ## Building from source

-If you want to test the latest unstable version of virter,you can build the git version from sources:
+If you want to test the latest unstable version of virter, you can build the git version from sources:

 ```